hashicorp/terraform-provider-google/website/docs/r/task_queue.html.markdown

  * `name` - (Required) The name of the queue.

+ * `project` - (Optional) The ID of the project in which the resource belongs.
+If it is not provided, the provider project is used.

  * `location` - (Required) The region where the queue will be created.

   - - -